This Master's program is organized in a work-friendly way and is therefore compatible with a professional career.

 Application deadline

-For applicants from outside Europe applications are only accepted within Period I & II (due to Visa Processing)
+For applicants from outside Europe applications are only accepted within Period I & II.

 *We reserve the right not to open the period or to close it early.